Self-Employed Income Support Scheme

 - their National Insurance number

-If the eligibility checking tool indicates that an individual can apply, they can make their claim immediately and will need:
+If the eligibility checking tool indicates that an individual can apply, they will need:

 - their Government Gateway user ID and password